MikeJoester/Final-Project-Intro2CS/README.md

 ## Questions:
 ### A. Data and setup:
-  1. Import essential and visualization libraries / packages: numpy, pandas, statistics, matplotlib, seaborn;
+  1. Import essential and visualization libraries / packages: numpy, pandas, matplotlib;
   2. Read in the csv files as a dataframe called **df_small, df_medium, df_large**;
   3. Print the **last 5 rows** of each dataframe.